 Although wikidata has a tremendous amount of data in it, there was no information that would indicate software usage purposes, rather information about software categories was found.
 Therefore, an indirect approach has been taken to list down possible software purposes from software categories by assuming each software category has essentially a software purpose associated to it.

-Wikidata comes with a bunch of tools like, SPARQL end point, query builder, data visualization tools, etc. Thus a SPARQL end point has been utilized to query a list software and their potential categories in a format that supports network analysis, with edge and node.
+Wikidata has a bunch of tools like, SPARQL end point, query builder, data visualization tools, etc. Thus a SPARQL end point has been utilized to query a list software and their potential categories in a format that supports network analysis, with edge and node.
 The SPARQL query used to retrieve software categories have been listed under appendix A. As a result, over 400 software categories have been found from the Query.

 To find out potential relation between these categories and to select more general software categories, a network analysis has been done using Gephi software (version 0.9.2) (RRID:SCR_004293){http://gephi.org/}.
 Using Gephi, clustering of related software categories and filtering has been made to identify a more generalized software categories.
 The procedure for network analysis has been described as follows: